mangalam-research/btw/tech_notes.rst

 source, I want to be:

-* US2.1 able to select a primary source I've already referred to in my article, either by the abbrevitation I've assigned to it or by bibliographical data.
+* US2.1 able to select a primary source I've already referred to in my article, either by the abbreviation I've assigned to it or by bibliographical data.

 * US2.2 able to search among the primary sources that BTW already uses